magicbadger/python-hybridspi/README.md

 This can be used by broadcasters for producing or parsing Hybrid Radio SPI documents over IP and/or DAB, or for general service and programme information interfacing.

+Please make sure you select the Python2 branch if you want to use on Python 2.

 # TODO

 * GI Files